sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 ```

 ## BGP State event
 The event will now be published as below per schema.
-The instance data would indicate YANG module path & revision that is required for validation.
+The instance data would indicate YANG module path for validation.
-[ TODO: Need review from YANG expert ]
+[ TODO: Need review from YANG expert  Q: Do we need to specify revision info in instance data ? ]

 ```
 { "sonic-events-bgp:bgp-state": { "ip": "100.126.188.90", "status": "down", "timestamp": "2022-08-17T02:39:21.286611" } }